Friday, January 10, 2025

 I don't know where the heck he came from.

-We came home, we got into dry clothes, Badger made us some hot chocolate, and then she disappeared into her room.
+We came home, got into dry clothes, Badger made us some hot chocolate, and then she disappeared into her room.

 I curled up at my desk under my fuzzy blanket.

-The day passed surprisingly fast, supper time came before we knew it.
+The day passed surprisingly fast; supper time came before we knew it.

 We ate supper, watched a movie, and then Badger decided to rearrange my kitchen.

-She gets cranky if the kitchen isn't a certain way.
+I’m staying out of her way, she gets cranky if the kitchen isn’t a certain way.

-Nothing surprising there, he rarely tries to get home if it snows.
+Nothing surprising there; he rarely tries to get home if it snows.

-I'm finishing this up, and going to go curl up under a million blankets, read my book.
+I'm finishing this up and going to go curl up under a million blankets, read my book.

 Badger seems rather happy alone in the kitchen.